-Elbow dislocations are the second most common dislocations in adults, behind shoulder dislocations.
+Elbow dislocations are the second most common dislocations in adults, behind the shoulder.
 The elbow is a very stable joint and so it requires a lot of force to dislocate it.
 Severe pain and obvious deformity are the common symptoms for this elbow injury, which is normally caused by a fall or direct impact.
 Read an explanation of elbow dislocations, treatments and how to rehabilitate after the injury.

 What are the Symptoms?

 - Extreme pain

 - Obvious deformity (more so incomplete dislocations)